 Fortunately, we’re here to clear up the misconceptions about root canals.
 Read on to learn what you can expect during this safe, effective procedure.

-There are a number of symptoms that indicate you may need a root canal.
+There are a number of symptoms that indicate a root canal is needed.
 These can include:

 - Pain.
 This is the most common symptom, and the pain can range from a dull ache to an intense throbbing.
 You may experience pain in response to a stimuli—like hot or cold food—or it may occur spontaneously.
 Oftentimes, the pain is intermittent.

 - Gum Tenderness, Swelling, or Infection.
 While swelling doesn’t occur in every patient, some patients who need root canals experience swelling, ranging from slight to pronounced.

 - Fever and/or Swollen Lymph Nodes.
 Although these symptoms aren’t as common as pain and gum tenderness, you should still mention them when you visit our office.
 They can also indicate the need for a root canal.

 Pulp is a soft area inside the tooth, containing nerve endings, tissue, and blood vessels.
 When pulp becomes infected, a dentist performs a root canal procedure.

 During a root canal, infected pulp is removed.
 Then, the inside of the root canal is cleaned, filled, and sealed.
 Finally, a crown or filling is used to restore the tooth so it’s fully functional.

 What Can I Expect During a Root Canal?